 Example 1 – Personal Valuation

-I know of a solicitors firm in Greater Manchester who have decided, fairly unilaterally, that regardless of the circumstances their business is worth twice their annual turnover; this valuation is based on the advice of their accountants seemingly applying yet another rule of thumb (twice your annual turnover).
-So looking at a sale price of £2 million.
+I know of a solicitors firm (small high street practice) in Greater Manchester who have decided, fairly unilaterally, that regardless of the circumstances their business is worth twice their annual turnover; this valuation is based on the advice of their accountants seemingly applying yet another rule of thumb (twice your annual turnover).
+So they seek a sale price of £2 million, paid up front.
 They have not considered profit levels, types of law, the value of any lease, work in progress, staff numbers, staff retention after sale, cost of PII or run off cover.
 Neither have they worked out how the business would run if the partner leaves.
 They want the £2 million paid in cash, up front.
 Is their business worth the figure they think it is and is this going to happen?

 Example 2 – Legal Recruitment Agency for Sale?

 Not strictly legally related, but I part-own Ten-Percent.co.uk Limited, a legal recruitment agency.
 We also have interests in a few other companies such as Ten Percent Financial Recruitment (recruiting accountants for practice roles), business brokerage (buying and selling law firms) and a transcription and translation company specialising in academic and research work.
-I decided many years ago that if someone wanted to buy our recruitment agency, the sale price would be £1 million.
-Would I hand it over if somebody was to offer me that tomorrow?
-Possibly, although similarly I might suffer a heart attack.
+I decided many years ago what the sale price would be if anyone was remotely interested in buying Ten Percent and it relates to no rule of thumb amounts.
+Would I hand it over if somebody was to offer me the required figure?
+I may be pleasantly surprised, but similarly I may wonder what else I could get for it.
 In years to come when perhaps I need to retire, start new enterprises or commence a new chapter in life, I may be persuaded to accept a drastically lower figure.
 Perhaps it may be worth a lot more by then, but the point of this example is that everybody in their own minds has a completely different opinion as to what their business is worth.

 Example 3 – Conveyancing Practice